What is ATRT?

 -

-SMARCB1 and SMARCA4 gene testing: A laboratory test in which a sample of blood or tissue is tested for certain changes in the SMARCB1 and SMARCA4 genes.
+SMARCB1 and SMARCA4 gene testing is a laboratory test in which a sample of blood or tissue is tested for certain changes in the SMARCB1 and SMARCA4 genes.
+Children with AT/RT may be eligible for gene testing through the Molecular Characterization Initiative.

 Childhood ATRT is diagnosed using a biopsy, and the tumor may be removed in the same surgery.